Summer is almost here — use these safety tips to stay healthy as a family.

-Summer is a time for grilling, getting outside and travel.
-Many of us will be cooking out and taking weekend getaways to start off the summer.
+Summer is a time for grilling and getting outside.
+Many of us will be cooking out and finding ways to enjoy the outdoors to start off the summer.
 Here are a few tips to stay safe and healthy this summer.

 - Half your plate should be fruits and vegetables!
 Summer is a great season for fresh, local ingredients.
 Try a new fruit or vegetable this weekend.